hfaran/UBCRECSessions/docs/API_Documentation.md

 **Notes**

-POST the required parameters to permanently register a new player
+PUT the required parameters to permanently register a new player

 * `full_name`: Full name of the student
 * `password`: Password for future logins